 Further to the points outlined in this report, my investigations into the nature and history of Company are ongoing to identify any personal advantages and detriments to the Company.

-If creditors have any information which may assist my investigations, please email Anny Ngo of my office at anny@hogansprowles.com.au or by phone on 02 8020 5853.
+If creditors have any information which may assist my investigations, please email Christine Xiao of my office at cxiao@hogansprowles.com.au or by phone on 02 8020 5858.

 Receipts and Payments